tsnellgrove/dark_castle3/doc/story.md

 Key Prop / Backstory Ideas:
 - Should intro game with a bit of backstory on Burt
 - Biscuits:
-    - The Family Tree insignia and the biscuit insignia are the same (except the biscuits are missing the RH)
+    - [DONE]: Family Tree insignia and the biscuit insignia are the same (except the biscuits are missing the RH)
     - Key opportunity to provide some early backstory
 - The Elven Sword and the Brass Lantern (found on the wooden shelf) are relics from his adventuring days
     - They are handed down to Burt over the course of the adventure